atharvjadhav004-art/Prodigy_Task_2/README.md

 ## Conclusion
 The data cleaning and exploratory data analysis performed on the Titanic dataset provided valuable insights into the factors influencing survival rates during the Titanic disaster.
 This analysis contributes to a better understanding of historical events and showcases the application of data science techniques in deriving meaningful insights from data.

+Thank you for reviewing my internship task submission!